All Episodes

 Thanks for asking.

-Going back to Lorena Lynch on her gun control Sunday show and the whole Bill Clinton meeting, she had a very well-prepared answer for an off-topic question where she kept repeating to the point about all procedures and policies and the investigation are being followed.
+Going back to Loretta Lynch on her gun control Sunday shows and the whole Bill Clinton meeting, she had a very well-prepared answer for an off-topic question where she kept repeating to the point about all procedures and policies and the investigation are being followed.

-Almost like I'm getting ready for the letdown when I tell you I'll not get a fresh charges.
+Almost like I'm getting ready for the letdown when I tell you I'm not going to press charges.

 I think we know her answer.

-I'm more if the FBI recommends makes a criminal referral in this case, and many very smart, well connected law enforcement people that I know, many sources I have close to the investigation, say that they have found criminal wrongdoing by Hillary Clinton.
+If the FBI recommends, makes a criminal referral in this case, and many very smart, well-connected law enforcement people that I know, many sources I have close to the investigation, say that they have found criminal wrongdoing by Hillary Clinton.

 Now the question is, how deep does it go?